Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 Perfect the digital payment flow

-As Bertha Pay (the digital payment SKU) was already live for some time, we had a juicy repertory of insights on improvements we could do and opportunities to explore.
+As Bertha Pay (the digital payment SKU) was already live for some time, we had a juicy repertoire of insights on improvements we could make and opportunities to explore.

 Integrate the feature into the Mercedes-Benz ecosystem